 grant usage on warehouse SNOWBOARD_WH to role snowboard_role;

 /* A database is required to store profiling and parsed query log results.
-So, Snowboard database is created and ownership on that database is granted to snowboard_role */
+So, the Snowboard database is created, and ownership of that database is granted to snowboard_role */

 create database snowboard;